 In the 13th century, Pope Gregory XII resigned during the Western Schism.

-While he and two other men vied for full religious authority,
+While he and two other men vied for full religious authority, Europe’s borders and citizens were torn in directions of obedience.

-As a way to re-stitch the split and heal the fractions of
+As a way to re-stitch the split and heal the fractions of Europe, Gregory resigned and ultimately improved the continent’s cohesion.

 Six centuries later, it’s a different story.